Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA: Introduction

 Since \ref{eq:SPCA} is NP-hard, there has been exciting work in the statistics community~\cite{berthet2013optimal,wang2016statistical} in understanding the statistical properties of convex relaxations (e.g., those proposed by~\cite{jordan_07} and variants) of \ref{eq:SPCA}.
 It has been established~\cite{berthet2013optimal,wang2016statistical} that the statistical performance of estimators available from convex relaxations are sub-optimal (under suitable modeling assumptions) when compared to estimators obtained by (optimally) solving~\ref{eq:SPCA}---this further underlines the importance of creating tools to be able to solve \ref{eq:SPCA} to optimality.

-Our main goal in this paper is to propose an integer programming framework that allows the computation of good solutions to the \ref{eq:SPCA} problem with associated certificates of optimality via dual bounds, which make limited restrictive/unverifiable assumptions on the data.
-To the best of our knowledge, the only published methods for obtaining duals bounds of \ref{eq:SPCA} are based on semidefinite programming (SDP) relaxations~\cite{d2005direct,d2008optimal,zhang2012sparse,d2014approximation} (see Appendix \ref{sec:appsdp} for the SDP relaxation) and spectral methods involving a low-rank approximation of the matrix $A$~\cite{papailiopoulos2013sparse}.
+Our main goal in this paper is to propose an integer programming framework that allows the computation of certificates of optimality via dual bounds, which make limited restrictive/unverifiable assumptions on the data.
+Dual bounds can also translate into suitable guarantees for statistical performance of the estimator---see for example,~\cite{mazumder2017discrete}[Theorem 4] for results pertaining to approximate solutions for sparse regression settings\footnote{In~\cite{mazumder2017discrete}, estimators with certificates on dual bounds translate to simple modifications of error bounds that correspond to the global solution of the original nonconvex estimator.}.
+To the best of our knowledge, the only published methods for obtaining dual bounds of \ref{eq:SPCA} are based on semidefinite programming (SDP) relaxations~\cite{d2005direct,d2014approximation,d2008optimal,zhang2012sparse} (see Appendix \ref{sec:appsdp} for the SDP relaxation) and spectral methods involving a low-rank approximation of the matrix $A$~\cite{papailiopoulos2013sparse}.
 Both these approaches however, have some limitations.
-The SDP relaxation does not appear to scale easily (using off-the-shelf solvers) for matrices with more than a few hundred rows/columns, while applications can be significantly larger.
+The SDP relaxation does not appear to scale easily (using off-the-shelf solver { Mosek 8.0.0.60}) for matrices with more than a few hundred rows/columns, while applications can be significantly larger.
 Indeed, even a relatively recent implementation based on the Alternating Direction Method of Multipliers for solving the SDP considers instances with $n\approx 200$~\cite{Ma2013}.
 The spectral methods involving a low-rank approximation of $A$ proposed in~\cite{papailiopoulos2013sparse} have a running time of $\mathcal{O}(n^d)$ where $d$ is the rank of the matrix---in order to scale to large instances, no more than a rank $2$ approximation of the original matrix seems possible.
 The paper \cite{bertsimas_berk_2016} presents a specialized branch and bound solver\footnote{This paper is not available in the public domain at the time of writing this paper.} to obtain solutions to the SPCA problem, but their method can handle problems with $n\approx 100$ -- the approach presented here is different, and our proposal scales to problem instances that are much larger.

 The methods proposed here are able to obtain approximate dual bounds of \ref{eq:SPCA} by solving convex integer programs and a related perturbed version of convex integer programs that are easier to solve.
 The dual bounds we obtain are incomparable to dual bounds based on the SDP relaxation, i.e. neither dominates the other, and the method appears to scale well to matrices up to sizes of $2000 \times 2000$.